- Why is Beowulf Important?

 Anthropological and Cultural Approaches to Beowulf.
 Issue 5, Summer/Autumn of The Heroic Age, a free online journal dedicated to the study of the Northwestern Europe from the Late Roman Empire to the advent of the Norman Empire.”

 Honour, Exchange and Violence in Beowulf (hardcover ed. only).
-New!
 Peter S. Baker, 2013.
 Examines violence as an essential element in the heroic system of exchange.
 In Beowulf’s northern European culture, violence was not stigmatized as a breakdown in social order but seen as a reasonable way to get things done.

 The Origins of Beowulf.
 Richard North, 2007.
 Published to Oxford Scholarship Online, January 2010 (abstracts only; full-text access restricted to institutional or personal subscribers of OSO).
 North suggests that Beowulf was written in 826-7 by Eanmund, Abbot of Breedon on the Hill in NW Leicestershire, as a requiem to Beornwulf of Mercia by Wiglaf, who ruled after him.